• Home

 • Pierce them well.
 Multiple holes all over, not just a couple pokes.
 This lets steam escape evenly and helps the potato cook through from the inside out.

 • Don’t panic if they look wrinkled.
 Slow cooker potatoes sometimes look a little more shriveled than oven potatoes.
-That’s fine — it’s just from the long moist cook.
-The inside will be perfectly fluffy.
+That’s fine — the inside will be perfectly fluffy.

-Baked potatoes are one of those foods where the toppings are half the meal.
-Here’s how we do them at my house, plus some other combinations worth trying:
+Baked potatoes are one of those meals where the toppings make up half the meal.
+Here’s how we do them in my house and some other combinations you could try:

 Classic Loaded Baked Potato